Home | Introduction | Legal Puzzlers | Law Reviews | Online Forum | E-mail me

 COURSE DESCRIPTION

-Specific topics will include sleepwalking, persons subject to post-hypnotic suggestion, faith healers, misadministered poisons, misfired bullets, and foiled attempts.
-Also: felony-murder, strict criminal liability, and a brief excursus on whether the law is more or less like the rules of a game (e.g. chess or poker), cooking recipes, or the Ten Commandments.
+Specific topics will include sleepwalking, mis-administered poisons, misfired bullets, and foiled attempts.
+Also: felony-murder, duty to rescue laws, the relation of morality to law, strict criminal liability, and a brief excursus on how like and unlike the law is to rules of a game (e.g. chess or poker), cooking recipes and the Ten Commandments.

 For a more detailed introduction to the course, click here.